 Applications like Basecamp, Monday and Asana let you coordinate and plan projects.

 Remote teams might need to access certain password protected sites.
 Here password managers like Dashlane and Lastpass can help store passwords.

-Cloud-based document management platforms like eversign lets your team automate paperwork and electronically agreements no matter where they are.
+Cloud-based document management platforms like eversign let your team automate paperwork and agreements electronically no matter where they are.
 Many companies use eversign to improve the hiring and onboarding process.

 7. In-Person Meetings